zaidf/cloudflare-docs/products/stream/src/content/viewing-videos/securing-your-stream v2.md

 ### Customizing default restrictions

 If you call the `/token` endpoint without any body, it will return a token that expires in one hour.
-Let's say you want to let a user watch a particular video for the next 12 hours, here's how you'd do it with a Cloudflare Worker:
+Let's say you want to let a user watch a particular video for the next 12 hours.
+Here's how you'd do it with a Cloudflare Worker:

 ```JavaScript
 addEventListener('fetch', event => {